osteele/subdomain-router/README.md

 # Path-Based Application Router

 This Cloudflare Worker provides a way to serve multiple applications under different paths of a single domain, while maintaining separate deployments.
-It can route requests based on paths to either different domains or different paths on the same domain.
+It supports both proxy routing and HTTP redirects.

 ## Use Cases